-These are some of the reasons most people avoid traveling pre and during the monsoon season in India.
-During the monsoon season, many places can experience heavy rainfall, unbearable humidity levels, and increased risk of landslides.
-On the other hand, the pre-monsoon season brings lightning storms, strong winds, and a widespread dust storm.
+These are some of the reasons most people avoid travelling pre and during the monsoon season in India.
+During the monsoon season, many places can experience heavy rainfall, unbearable humidity levels, and an increased risk of landslides.
+On the other hand, the pre-monsoon season brings lightning storms, strong winds, and widespread dust storms.

 But, still, many places are wonderful to visit, especially in the rainy season.
 You will have a chance to see everything from lush green forests, flower valleys, and strawberry fields.
 In our list, you will read about 4 amazing and sometimes overlooked destinations in India, from the sandy beaches of Goa to the green valley in Uttarakhand.

 Perfect Beaches of Goa

 Goa is a popular coastal state on the west coast in Indian famous for its beaches, party scene, and casinos.
 The monsoon season isn’t so harsh here like in other parts of the country and you will find special tranquility that isn’t normally present during the peak season from November to February.

 The state is famous for its luxurious beach resorts like The Zuri White Sands, Goa Resort & Casino, the Marriott Hotel and Cozy Woods Hill Resort.

 For people that want to experience gambling in a traditional casino, there are many casinos to choose from like the Neo Majestic, The Chances Resort and Casino, and the Casino Carnival among others.

 But, if you’re looking to have a relaxing vacation you can always play various casino games on online casino sites like https://www.purecasino.com/en/ for instance, in your hotel room.